 Don't forget about Savannah, which is said to have a "down-home southern living" vibe.
 It's also got itself a good, neutral market as of late.
 Home values here average $129,000, and homes are selling for about $224,900.
 Renting will cost you around $1,300/month.
 It's obviously the most affordable option of the three, rent-wise.

 Georgia's also got plenty of new construction in progress.
-You'll see a lot of it sprouting up in the northern half of the state, according to zillow.com.
+You'll see a lot of it sprouting up in the northern half of the state.
 Many of the new properties are in development in/around Atlanta, Decatur, Athens and Dalton.
 There's also a good bit underway along the southern half of the east coast of the state - in/around Savannah, Hinesville and Brunswick.
 So, you've got plenty of options to find yourself a new place here.

 Alright, we've covered WHERE you can find yourself a place, but how much will properties cost, and what are home values like, across the state?
 We'll find that out, next.

-To start off, zillow.com says that home values in Georgia currently average about $175,000.
+To start off, home values in Georgia currently average about $175,000.
 The price per square foot averages $116.
 Homes are currently listed on the market for about $250,000, and are closing for an average of $181,200.
 Average rent for a house is $1,395/month.
-And as far as home appreciation is concerned, values are on the rise - they've increased 8.5% over the past year, and are projected to rise another 8.6% in 2019.
+And as far as home appreciation is concerned, values are on the rise - they've increased 8.5% over the past year, and are projected to rise another 8.6%.

 Alright, townhouse lovers, this one's for you.
-According to zillow.com, townhouse rent in Georgia starts from a low end of about $425/month for a one-bed/one-bath place, and hits the high end at around $1,650/month, for a three-bed/two-bath place.
+Townhouse rent in Georgia starts from a low end of about $425/month for a one-bed/one-bath place, and hits the high end at around $1,650/month, for a three-bed/two-bath place.